 Raspberries and rhubarb are also common to use in this British dessert.

 The classic British fruitcake dates back to the Middle Ages.
 Back then it was a good cake to make since it lasted for a long time thanks to the fruit and alcohol that worked as preservatives.

 It’s truly a classic dessert that has long been served as a traditional cake as royal weddings.

 In Ireland they have their own version of the fruitcake, which is known as the Irish barmbrack.
 The only difference is that this Irish dessert soaks the fruit in Irish whiskey before being baked in the oven.

 Eton mess is a traditional dessert made of strawberries, meringue, and whipped cream.
 This dessert is believed to originate from Eton Collage and is served at the annual cricket match.
 The word mess refers to the appearance of the dessert.

 Another version of this dessert is the Lancing mess, which is made with bananas instead of strawberries.

-In United Kingdom, everyone’s familiar with this delicious dessert.
-It’s a rolled pudding with layers of fruity jam that’s then steamed or baked in the oven.
+In United Kingdom, everyone’s familiar with this delicious British dessert.
+It’s a rolled pudding with layers of fruity jam that’s been steamed or baked in the oven.